 COMBINED SCHOOLS POLICY:

 WGI recently changed their policy for those schools combining members from multiple schools within a school district.
 As a WGI circuit partner we follow all WGI policies and will be reviewing each combined program on a case-by-case basis.
 If your scholastic program combines students from multiple schools, please read the information below and then follow the link to the application so we can review your situation.
+Combined Schools will need to resubmit their application each year and provide new principal letters, per WGI’s new policy.

 All participants of any group competing in any scholastic class must have approval for participation in any AIA-sanctioned event by the administration of the sponsoring school(s).